I’m looking for fellowship, but I’m not ready to attend a Sunday meeting yet.

 Absolutely.
 Attending a Sunday meeting is not the only way to have fellowship with us.
-If you leave your contact information on the form below we will be sure to contact you promptly and in a manner that makes you most comfortable.
+If you leave your contact information on our contact form and we will be sure to contact you.

 Are there facilities for children and teenagers?